INTRODUCING TO YOU

 The concerts are crowned with an excellent worship session that invites the audience to worship together with the choir.

-PUBLIC, AND PRIVATE EVENTS
+AND PUBLIC EVENTS

 Expect the audience to witness an authentic African experience showcased through high-energy, culturally unique music, dance, and well-crafted drum routines.